-Now 30 years later, I have finally stopped wondering why I have this voice in my head that tells me that it's my mission to empower the underserved and help them achieve those secret dreams, the ones they never tell anyone.
+Now 30 years later, I have finally stopped wondering why I have this voice in my head that tells me that it's my mission to help people achieve their secret dreams, the ones they never tell anyone.
 The voice in my head is my grandmother’s voice.
 It's always been her voice commanding me to complete the mission she'd started over 50 years ago.
 I used to be afraid to embarking on this journey alone, but today I realize that I'm not alone.
 I have never been alone.
 She has been with me all along and she will be with me always: my muse, my role model and my fairy godmother.

 Welcome to Prima Dona.
-Our mission is not to make clothes, but to forge wearable art to armor you for your adventures ahead.
+Our mission is not to make clothes, but to ensure the economic power of women all over the world.
 Join us!